Conciliation Court Appeals Clinic

 Links.
 This Web site contains links to other resources on the Internet.
 Those links are provided as citations and aids to help you identify and locate other Internet resources that may be of interest, and are not intended to state or imply that we sponsor or are affiliated or associated with the persons or entities who created such site, nor are the links intended to state or imply that we are legally authorized to use any trade name, registered trademark, logo, legal or official seal, or copyrighted symbol that may be reflected in the links.

 E-mail.
 Viewing this Web site, or transmitting an e-mail message through this Web site, does not create an attorney-client relationship.
 Sending email to Volunteer Lawyers Network and/or an attorney mentioned in this site does NOT create an attorney-client relationship between you and the attorney.
 Unless you are already a client of the attorney, your email may NOT be protected by the attorney-client privilege.
 Moreover, unless it is encrypted, email can be intercepted by persons other than the recipient.
 Deadlines are extremely important in most legal matters.
-You may lose important legal rights if you do not hire an attorney immediately to advise you.
+You may lose important legal rights if you do not retain an attorney immediately to advise you.
 Many people do not check their email daily, and some attorneys do not respond to unsolicited email from non-clients.